fredimachado/NCafe/README.md

 - EventStore Repository and Projection Service
 - RabbitMQ publisher

-There are some other implementations in here as well, like Command and Query dispatchers, a Logging decorator and read model repositories (only in-memory for now).
+There are some other implementations in here as well, like a Logging decorator and read model repositories (only in-memory for now).

 This project also contains methods for registering all the implementations for interfaces defined